guillaumervls/koapi/README.md

 Trigger a consolidation of documents that reference `this` document.
 You can consolidate only certain types of referents by providing them to the function.

 ###consolidateById(id)
-Trigger a consolidation a document.
+Trigger a consolidation on a document.

 ##NB :